cliftonh02/ruby-oop-inheritance/readme.md

 > That doesn't mean we won't be putting anything else inside our class/model definitions.
 Later on we'll find that it's helpful to define helper methods that handle the "business logic" of our Rails applications.

-That simple class definition allows us to do things like...
+That simple class definition (`ActiveRecord::Base`) allows us to do things like...

 ```rb
 Artist.all